bcambel/blog.bahadir.io/content/story.md

 Why I was against technology talks at that time ?
 Because I've listened and read enough.
 It was time to produce.
 Write code.
 Build products.
 Solve problems and help people.
 My friends say I'm a man of choice and I agree with them.
-> You need to figure out  what you want and that's what I want.
+> **You need to figure out  what you want and that's what I want**

 On that Wednesday, we went to have some awesome burgers, and have a coffee afterwards.
 I showed all the cool stuff on Cashgenius.
 Shared our typical expat stories, had a nice conversation about an hour.

  And we kept talking over our ideas.
 Cemal started to convince me that Cashgenius is a really hard way to go.
-We have also spoken wtih a couple of prospects and realized that they are not using computer to manage their financials.
+ We have also spoken wtih a couple of prospects and realized that they are not using computer to manage their financial situation.
  I was in a situation where I wasted again my resources for a product where no customer exists to start up the engines of my business.
 My game plan was gone.
 I was falling apart.

 November 1st, 2011 - Time to restart
 ------------------------------------

 Cemal had a idea for businesses to monitor Social Media and I was started to get interested into Natural Language processing and web crawlers.
-We worked on our own and during the time we kept in touch.
+We worked on our own projects for a while and during the time we kept in touch.

 December 1st, 2011 - Let's find a place to work together
 --------------------------------------------------------

 We believe each other's experience, passion, and ideas, so it was time for both of us to move a place where we can work together to build a product.
 We have started to look offices, considered WTC Amsterdam where Cemal was working, but did not like the price vs value, Spaces was really expensive and there were no place to rent in Herengracht.
 We kept on looking and found Science Park Amsterdam where tenants are only Life Science and IT businesses.
 The rent was affordable and half of what Spaces was asking, direct connection to our ISP, next to the University of Amsterdam campus.

 ![Office](/media/img/office.jpg)